elias-bina/res-arcana-tabletop-simulator/README.md

 # res-arcana-tabletop-simulator
-A C++ simulator for the board game called root
+A C++ simulator for the board game called Res Arcana